jonckvanderkogel/project-green/README.md

 will only fetch any new transactions that might have been generated.
 Look in project.green.simulation.SimulationProvider to see for which IBAN nrs the simulation is running for.

-In case you don't have the KEYSTORE_PASSWORD, you can either use the keystore from test/resources or create your own:

 ### Creating signing.p12
+In case you don't have the KEYSTORE_PASSWORD, you can either use the keystore from test/resources or create your own.

 Create JKS:
 ```
 keytool -genkey -alias greenSigningKey -keyalg RSA -keystore signing.jks -validity 1825